michaelcpuckett/sw-app-router/README.md

 }
 ```

-## Debugging
+## Development

-Use `npm run serve` and `npm run watch` and in the Web Inspector, under the
+Use `npm run serve` and `npm run watch`.

-Application tab, under Service Workers, select the checkbox for "Update on
+For easiest debugging, in the Web Inspector, under the Application tab, under
-reload".
+Service Workers, select the checkbox for "Update on reload".

 ## Production Builds